-In my last post, I suggested that we should appreciate meltdowns for what they are: a child’s way of signaling that he needs something from the adults around him—or from his environment.
-When a child experiences a meltdown or tantrum or acts aggressively, he is communicating that he has exceeded his ability to intentionally control his emotions and behaviors.
+In a prior post, I suggested that we should appreciate meltdowns for what they are: a child’s subconscious (unintentional) way of signaling that he needs something from the adults around him—or from his environment.
+When a child experiences a meltdown or tantrum or acts aggressively, he is communicating that he has exceeded his ability control his emotions and behaviors.

 Of course, we want children who feel overwhelmed or can’t regulate their emotions to find ways to ask for help.
 But by the time a meltdown or tantrum happens, the child’s brain has already shifted into a “red” fight-or-flight mode, and the ability to reach out with words is compromised by the state of his autonomic nervous system.

 How to help children in these moments?
 It’s useful to consider four categories of triggers for emotional and behavioral meltdowns.
 Think of the child’s observable behavior as the visible tip of an iceberg.
 These categories are the larger part of the iceberg that’s beneath the water’s surface, concealed from view.
 Understanding the hidden cause can help you formulate an appropriate response.